 Yeah, so that's a great point, Sean.

-Um when you're told that you need to keep six feet away, that's just an excuse.
+The monitoring is basically useless when you're told that you need to keep six feet away.

-Uh this excuse of six feet away is basically prevents you from actually doing your job.
+This excuse of six feet away is basically prevents you from actually doing your job.

 Now, so that defeats the whole purpose of monitoring.

-Um and that's what uh you know we're told.
+And that's what we're told.

-So basically the six-foot rule, as you pointed out, is basically useless, and it defeats the whole purpose of being a monitor, either for the hand count or for the recount.
+So basically, the six-foot rule, as you pointed out, is basically useless, and it defeats the whole purpose of being a monitor, either for the hand count or for the recount.

 Again, you have a month and a day to get it done there.

-Thank you uh for all your efforts.
+Thank you for all your efforts.

-All right, as we continue back to our busy telephones here.
+All right, as we continue back to our busy telephones here, Alex is in North Carolina.

 Alex, how are you?